 12. A day trip to Cesky Krumlov

 As an alternative, do a day trip to the medieval town Cesky Krumlov.
-The picturesque setting Cesky Krumlov with a huge ‘Disney style’ castle and horseshoe bend river is what Cesky Krumlov is famous for.
+The picturesque setting of Cesky Krumlov, with a huge ‘Disney style’ castle and horseshoe bend river, is what Cesky Krumlov is famous for.

 Where to Stay in Prague

 Prague offers accommodation for every kind of budget, with the best area being Prague 1.
 Alternatively, see all hotels in Prague.
 We stayed in the Mosaic Design Hotel, one of the best hotels we’ve ever stayed in!

 Prague is well-connected via the Václav Havel International Airport to many other destinations in Europe and beyond.

 There are also some great train connections to Prague from other European cities like Vienna, Budapest, and many more!
 (Find all train connections to Prague here).
 Alternatively, you can also rent a car and drive to the city yourself.
 This is a great option as it offers lots of flexibility in your pace and schedule when traveling through the Czech Republic.